 Weather

-Patagonia has finally caught up with the rest of the country in terms of spring by now.
-Daily highs fall in the mid 50s in Punta Arenas, though you should still expect some rain and fog this time of year.
-That being said, when the sun does come out, it's a great time to catch the wildflowers in this part of the country, and days are longer—upwards of 15 hours—for enjoying more of the outdoors.
+Patagonia has finally caught up with the rest of the country in terms of spring.
+Daily highs fall in the mid-50s (Fahrenheit) in Punta Arenas, though you should still expect some rain and fog this time of year.
+That being said, when the sun does come out, it's a great time to catch the wildflowers in this part of the country, and days are longer—upward of 15 hours—for enjoying more of the outdoors.

 Crowds & Costs